postmannen/steward/README.md

 ## TODO

-- FIX so it can handle multiple slices of input for inmsg.txt
+- FIX so it can handle multiple slices of input for steward.sock

 - Make a scraper that first send an EventACK, and the content of the scraping is returned by a node as a new EventACK back the where the initial event originated.